Are you wondering if home education could be for you and your family?

 Homeschooling has grown from being something only a small number of people participated in, to becoming a well-known choice for many families now.

-The National Center for Education Statistics (NCES), part of the United States Department of Education, said that between 1999 and 2016 the number of homeschooling families nearly doubled—from 850,000 students to 1.7 million.
-And NCES says the number of homeschoolers is set to double again in the next 20 years.
+The National Center for Education Statistics (NCES), part of the United States Department of Education, said that between 1999 and 2016 the number of homeschooling students nearly doubled—from 850,000 to 1.7 million.
+And according to the US Census Bureau (USCB) Household Pulse Survey, the number of parents choosing to homeschool grew from 3.2 million to at least 5 million between March 2020 and the start of the 2020–21 school year.

-Perhaps you’re musing, “If the parents of 2 million kids can homeschool their kids, maybe I can too!”
+Perhaps you’re musing, “If 5 million parents can homeschool their kids, maybe I can too!”

 Do any of these thoughts resonate with you?